3lyDaley/Daley-Portfolio/README.md

 Room for improvement:
 - Improving the layout of the "work" page, possibly full re-design to improve mobile functionality.
-- The site could use some more user interactivity, my ideas are to animate the scrolling text on the about me page, possibly giving each project its own page and making the workpage a list to increase negative space and further allow for mobile finessing.
+- The site could use some more user interactivity, one idea is to animate scrolling text on the about me page.
+- Possibly giving each "Work" project its own page.
+- Make the "Work" page a simple text list that anchors project pages to increase negative space and further allow for mobile finessing.
 - Possible reformatting, starting from a 575px viewport and working up from there.